Create dataset

 # Merge expression matrices

-mergedExprMat <- SeuratObject::RowMergeSparseMatrices(exprMatList[[1]], exprMatList[[2]])
+mergedExprMat <- SeuratObject::RowMergeSparseMatrices(exprMatList[[1]], exprMatList[[2]])Alternatively, use the LoadAndMergeMatrices function

-from semla
+from semla:

 mergedExprMat <- LoadAndMergeMatrices(samplefiles = expr_matrix_files, verbose = FALSE)